-Section 7: Payment to SBEs
+Section 8: Payment to SBEs

-7.1.
+8.1.
 Payment to SBEs.
 Contractors shall abide by N.C.
 General Statute 143-134.1 (b), which states:

-within seven days of receipt by the prime contractor of each periodic or final payment, the prime contractor shall pay the subcontractor based on work completed or service provided under the subcontract.
-Should any periodic or final payment to the subcontractor be delayed by more than seven days after receipt of the periodic or final payment by the prime contractor, the prime contractor shall pay the subcontractor interest, beginning on the eighth day, at the rate of one percent (1%) per month or fraction thereof on such unpaid balance as may be due.
+Within seven days of receipt by the prime contractor of each periodic or final payment, the prime contractor shall pay the subcontractor based on work completed or service provided under the subcontract.
+If any periodic or final payment to the subcontractor is delayed by more than seven days after receipt of the periodic or final payment by the prime contractor, the prime contractor shall pay the subcontractor interest, beginning on the eighth day, at the rate of one percent (1%) per month or fraction thereof on such unpaid balance as may be due.

-7.2.
+8.2.
 Quick Payment Policy.
-If a Contractor has made a Quick Pay Commitment in accordance with this Program, the Contractor shall comply with any provisions of the Quick Pay Commitment that are more stringent than Section 143-134.1 (b), but shall also remain bound by Section 143-134.1(b).
-For instance, if a prime contractor entered into a Quick Pay Commitment to pay its subcontractors within 5 days after work is completed, but yet has still not paid its subcontractors two months after the prime contractor has been paid by the City, the prime contractor will be in violation of Sections 7.1 and 7.2 of this Part and subject to any remedies the City may impose as a result, and will also be liable under state law for violating Section 143-134.1 (b) and for paying 2% interest to its subcontractors.
+If a Contractor has made a Quick Pay Commitment under Parts B or C of this Program, the Contractor shall comply with any provisions of the Quick Pay Commitment that are more stringent than Section 143-134.1 (b), but shall also remain bound by Section 143-134.1(b).
+For instance, if a prime contractor entered into a Quick Pay Commitment to pay its subcontractors within 20 days after work is completed, but yet has still not paid its subcontractors two months after the prime contractor has been paid by the City, the prime contractor will be in violation of Sections 8.1 and 8.2 of this Part and subject to any remedies the City may impose as a result, and will also be liable under state law for violating Section 143-134.1 (b) and for paying any interest that may be due as a result.

-Section 8: Utilization Reports and Documentation of Payments
+Section 9: Utilization Reports and Documentation of Payments

-8.1.
+9.1.
 Contractors shall report to the City the total dollars paid to each SBE on each Contract, and shall provide such payment affidavits, certifications or other documentation regarding payment to subcontractors as may be requested by the City from time to time.
-Such affidavits, certifications or documents shall be in the format specified by the SBDP Office, and shall be submitted at such times as required by the City.
-Failure to provide such reports within the time period specified by the City shall entitle the City to exercise any of the remedies set forth in Section 13, including but not limited to withholding payment from the Contractor and/or collecting liquidated damages.
+Such affidavits, certifications or documents shall be in the format specified by the SBOP Office, and shall be submitted at such times as required by the City.
+Failure to provide such reports within the time period specified by the City shall entitle the City to exercise any of the remedies set forth in Section 14, including but not limited to withholding payment from the Contractor and/or collecting liquidated damages.

-Section 9: Compliance Documentation
+Section 10: Compliance Documentation

-- 9.1.
+- 10.1.
 Responding To City Requests for Information.
 The City may request information, documents or other materials from a Contractor at any time for the purpose of determining whether the Contractor is in compliance with the SBO Program.
-The Contractor shall comply with all such requests within 3 Business Days, unless otherwise agreed by the City in writing. - 9.2.
+The Contractor shall comply with all such requests within 3 Business Days, unless otherwise agreed by the City in writing. - 10.2.
 Contractor Compliance with City Consultant Requests for Information.
-Contractors shall further cooperate with the City and any consultants hired by the City: (a) in any investigation initiated by the City to determine whether the Contractor is in compliance with the SBO Program, or (b) in connection with any disparity study conducted by the City to determine whether there is discrimination among contractors or subcontractors on City contracts. - 9.3.
-Failure to comply with this Section 9 by a Contractor shall entitle the City to exercise any of the remedies set forth in Section 13, including but not limited to withholding payment from the Contractor and/or collecting liquidated damages.
+Contractors shall further cooperate with the City and any consultants hired by the City: (a) in any investigation initiated by the City to determine whether the Contractor is in compliance with the SBO Program, or (b) in connection with any disparity study conducted by the City to determine whether there is discrimination among contractors or subcontractors on City contracts. - 10.3.
+Failure to comply with this Section 10 by a Contractor shall entitle the City to exercise any of the remedies set forth in Section 14, including but not limited to withholding payment from the Contractor and/or collecting liquidated damages.

-Section 10: False Statements or Misrepresentations.
+Section 11: False Statements or Misrepresentations.